I’ve you’re looking for a breakfast recipe with a winter holiday vibe, these gluten free cranberry orange muffins are exactly what you need!

 About the flours

-When baking with gluten free flours, the question is always which ones will work best?
+When baking with gluten free flour, the question is always which ones will work best?

 There are a few things to consider:

 What I’ve really grown to love is ancient grains.
-In these muffins, I use primarily quinoa, one of my favorite mild flavored, and highly nutritious flours.
-Another ancient grain I like to use if ivory teff.
+In these muffins, I use primarily quinoa, one of my favorite mild-flavored and highly nutritious flours.
+Another ancient grain I like to use is ivory teff.
 It has a stronger flavor, which works better in some recipes, like gluten free banana cupcakes, than others.
 But it results in a fantastic texture.

 When baking gluten free, you also need to add starches to your flour.